15 Epic Yosemite Wedding Venues and Ceremony Spots You’ll Love (2026)

-Thinking about eloping in Yosemite National Park?
-As a local Yosemite Wedding Photographer, I’m here to share my top 15 ceremony locations with jaw-dropping cliffs, dreamy meadows, and those “are we in a postcard” vibes!
+As a local Yosemite Wedding Photographer, I’m right there with couples eloping in Yosemite!
+I’m here to share my top 15 ceremony locations with jaw-dropping cliffs, dreamy meadows, and those “are we in a postcard” vibes!
 It’s no wonder this iconic spot is every adventurous couple’s dream!
-As someone who spends more time in Yosemite than in her own living room (who else wouldn’t want to?!), I’ve seen just how magical an elopement or intimate wedding here can be and… fun fact, I’m planning my own elopement here too!
+I got engaged and married right here in the park, so it’s no surprise I spend more time in Yosemite than in my own living room!
+I’ve seen and personally lived the magic of a Yosemite elopement, and I can’t wait to help you do the same!

 Let’s chat about the best places to get married in Yosemite National Park (in no particular order) and what you need to know to pull it off without a hitch (pun intended).